8 Best Beaches in Riviera Maya, Mexico

 It’s also the perfect place to finally read all the books you wanted to indulge in such as some of the best outdoor adventure books.

 If you are looking to stay in Xpu Ha instead of just coming for the day, there are a few hotels as well.

 This newly built hotel has 850 rooms of different categories, offering fantastic sea views and access to the private swimming pool.
-The hotel has 5 restaurants where you can sample world cuisine and 5 bars, including a lobby bar and pool bar.
+The hotel has 5 restaurants where you can sample world cuisine and 5 bars, including a lobby bar and a pool bar.

 In addition to this, it has 4 swimming pools, a spa, and a gym.
 Discover everything that the all-inclusive program they offer includes to enjoy your holiday.

 3. Puerto Morelos Beach

 How to get there: Travel down Federal Highway 307 from Cancun International Airport.
 The distance is about 15 miles and it takes about 20 minutes to reach there.
 Alternatively, you can use an airport transfer or shuttle to reach the beach.

 Puerto Morelos is considered to be the gateway and one of the best beaches Mayan Riviera has.
 This vibrant and charming fishing village is located halfway between Playa del Carmen and Cancun in Quintana Roo.
 It’s the perfect place to unplug during your trip!